Lumae Privacy Policy

 If you are a parent or guardian and believe we may have collected personal information from your child under 16 without required consent, please contact us at support@lumae.ai.
 If we learn that we have collected personal information from a child under 16 without necessary consent, we will take steps to delete that information promptly.

-XII.
+XIII.
 International Data Transfers

 Lumae's primary operations and target market are within the United States.
 Our website and application hosting infrastructure (Amazon Web Services - AWS) is located in the US-West region.
 Our LLM processing (Microsoft Azure OpenAI Service) utilizes U.S. datacenters.